Regularity of velocity averages in kinetic equations with heterogeneity: The regularity estimate

 where we recall that $\frac{1}{r}+\frac{1}{r'} = 1$.
 Here, $D \geq 2$ represents the total dimension (combining time and space).
-The numbers $p$ and $\alpha > 0$ are fixed parameters.
-These parameters are defined in ({\bf H1}) and \eqref{non-deg}.
+The numbers $p>1$, $\bar{s}\in (0,1]$, and $\alpha > 0$ are fixed parameters, as well as the multi-index $\mkappa$.
+These parameters are defined in ({\bf H1}), ({\bf H2}), \eqref{eq-1}, and \eqref{non-deg}.
 As a reminder, we are currently working under the assumption that $p < 2$ (see \eqref{eq:r-p-ass_2}).
 Furthermore, once the parameters are chosen, the (regularity) exponent $\beta_0$ is equal to the smallest value among all expressions appearing in \eqref{eq:param-ineq}.
 Consequently, the objective is to maximize this smallest value.